What is 'geoheritage'?

 Using charcoal, Ciara's work represents an intersection between resource extraction, nature and historical representation.

-And therefore, The Lee is also geology.
+And therefore, The River Lee is also geology.

 Geoheritage and the story of life